ldanai/dacol/README.md

 # dacol

-dacol provides utilities to add/modify columns into dataframe.
+dacol provides utilities to add or modify columns into dataframe.

 The utilities include: